danilaaira55/Windows2016RDP-2022/README.md

 + Press Add secret
 + Go to Action> CI> Run workflow
 + Reload the page and press CI> build
-+ Press the down arrow on Connect To Your RPD to get IP, User, Password.
++ Press the down arrow on Connect To Your RDP to get IP, User, Password.